kimtae/java-spring-dropbox/README.md

-# JavaSpringUppgift1
+# JavaSpringDropbox

 ## Description
 A minimum viable product for the Java Spring Dropbox assignmnet (Inlämningsuppgift 1 for the Java Spring - Spring 2022 course at Teknikhögskolan).
 Created RESTful APIs in Java Spring for a user to create an account and then use that account (as basic authentication) to upload, view, download, and delete files from the server.
-This is a similar concept to Dropbox.
+This is a similar concept to Dropbox or Google Drive.

 ## Prerequisites
 1. **MySQL** installed